-To listen without judgement, to listen without pushing an agenda and renew a genuine interest in their happiness and well-being, beyond just how it relates to yourself.
+From pure love comes the willingness to build more patience, understanding and connection.
+To act on your pure love, is to listen without judgement, to speak without pushing an agenda and to show a genuine interest in their happiness and well-being, beyond just how it relates to yourself.

 Compassion and Empathy

-Whether it be sharing thoughts, sharing physical contact, sharing emotions or sharing an experience.
-Sharing a multitude of experiences with your partner is so key to a successful relationship and your efforts into finding experiences to share with your special someone will always have a high ROI (return on your investment), even if you don’t see the fruits of your labor immediately.
+Whether it be sharing thoughts, sharing physical contact, sharing emotions or sharing an experience, communication is rooting in sharing.
+Sharing a multitude of experiences with your partner is so key to a successful relationship; your efforts into finding experiences to share with your special someone will always result in a more stable and loving relationship, even if you don’t see the fruits of your labor immediately.

-Discipline and Commitment
+Discipline and Consistency

-The antithesis of discipline (and commitment) is temptation; letting your eyes and mind wonder, temporarily leaving promises and focus on what you’ve already decided is important to you.
-Feeding into the temptations, prioritizing your vices and even letting the distractions over-take your time… all lead to a gradual deterioration of your relationship.
+The antithesis of commitment often takes the form of temptation; you my find yourself letting your eyes and mind wonder, temporarily leaving promises behind, and forgetting to focus on what you’ve already decided is important to your relationship.
+Giving into the temptations, prioritizing your vices and letting the distractions over-take your time, leads to a gradual deterioration of your relationship.

 Staying committed to something takes discipline.
 Infact, commitment itself is essentially a form of discipline.
 You have to focus on your relationship and not allow yourself to fall prey to the temptation to give up and stay to other things.
 Though, obviously, not to an obsessive amount.
 Focus on your input into the relationship and your commitment, don’t police your partner.